 Bonus Trend 1: Blockchain

 Now that the dust around the crypto bubble of 2018 has settled, we could again have a more sober look at the area and how it has developed betting-wise.
-The majority of bookies accepting crypto nowadays still operate in fiat, meaning you need to convert your money twice there (upon deposit and upon withdrawal) and pay the associated spread.
-The prime crypto bookmakers (e.g. Nitrogen Sports) are offering little more than crypto as an additional (or main) payment technology, but not much has fundamentally changed in terms bets are being processed and settled.
-However, if we look a bit further than bookmakers, we will notice a few sections of the market that are developing interestingly.
+The majority of bookies accepting crypto nowadays still operate in fiat.
+You need to convert your money twice there (upon deposit and upon withdrawal) and pay the associated spread.
+The prime crypto bookmakers (e.g. Nitrogen Sports) are offering little more than crypto as an additional (or main) payment technology.
+You get the advantage of anonymity and fast transactions.
+Not much has fundamentally changed in terms bets are being processed and settled.
+However, looking a bit further than bookmakers, a few sections of the market are developing much faster.

-In my article on Crypto Coin Betting, I already talked about the emergence of prediction markets and what part do crypto coins play in the process.
-Of the platforms mentioned there, BetMoose continues to offer a variety of prediction markets, but still mostly focuses on political markets.
-Augur on the other hand has already launched and by the looks of it is already offering serious volumes on a variety of markets – sports and others.
-I would probably give a try to the platform myself soon and I feel it is worth an article of its own, so I won’t expand anymore on it here, but it surely looks very promising.
+In Crypto Coin Betting I talked about the emergence of prediction markets and the role of cryptocurrencies in the process.
+Of the platforms mentioned, BetMoose continues to offer a variety of prediction markets, mostly focuses on political markets.
+Augur on the other hand has already launched.
+By the looks of it is already offering serious volumes on a variety of markets – sports and others.
+The platform is probably worth an article of its own, so I won’t expand anymore on it here, but it surely looks very promising.

 Another interesting product I noticed recently were ETH casinos.
-Of course, there is little to win from a casino unless you are the casino yourself (here is a business idea for you).
+With some exceptions, there is little to win from a casino.
+Unless you are the casino yourself, that is – here is a business idea for you.
 However, what I find particularly exciting in an ETH casino is the way games are being settled.
 Similar to Augur, this works via smart contracts based on ETH.
-Everyone playing can see the exact algorithm, which to me means a new level of transparency that you cannot get in any conventional online casino.
+Everyone playing can see the exact algorithm.
+That translates to a level of transparency you can’t get in any conventional casino.

-I think it is only a question of time until smart contracts on sports events enter the betting markets en masse.
-Smart contracts have the potential to open up a whole new market for p2p bets, which can turn into a income stream for smart bettors.
+It is probably only a question of time until smart contracts on sports events enter the betting markets.
+Smart contracts have the potential to open up a whole new market for p2p bets.
+This could mean a new era for sports trading.
 I think the first mover advantage here will be huge, so I will certainly watch this space in 2019 too.

 Bonus Trend 2: European DFS (Daily Fantasy Sports)

 I have already written about DFS In the past.
-The DFS industry is huge in the United States and I continue to believe it is only a question of time until Europe catches up as well.
-The Premier League Fantasy game enjoys great popularity for many seasons now, so the format seems to be enjoyed by the audience in UK and the rest of Europe.
-The biggest American providers DraftKings and FanDuel already provide competitions in Football and other European sports, but there are also some smaller emerging platforms focusing on the European market such as FanTeam.
+The DFS industry is huge in the United States.
+I continue to believe it is only a question of time until Europe catches up as well.
+The Premier League Fantasy game enjoys great popularity for many seasons now.
+Apparently the audience in UK and the rest of Europe enjoys the format.
+The biggest American providers DraftKings and FanDuel already provide competitions in Football and other European sports.
+Furthermore, some smaller emerging platforms such as FanTeam focus on the European market.
 DFS continues to be an interesting area full of opportunity, which I recommend everyone out there to inform themselves about.

 Those were the most important betting trends in 2019 as I see them.
-I would love to see your take on this list and read your own suggestions for important betting trends I might have missed or forgotten.
-And if you enjoyed this article, I would appreciate you following my Twitter or subscribing to my e-mail list, so that you can get updated on any new content.
+I would love to read your suggestions for important betting trends I might have missed or forgotten.
+If you enjoyed this article, I would appreciate you following my Twitter or subscribing to my e-mail list.
+In that way you will always be updated on any new content.